infinitiessoft/AttendenceSystem/README.md

 The Spring Security Form Login mode was used, with fallback to HTTP-Basic Authentication for non-browser based HTTP clients.
 Protection is in-place against CSRF (cross-site request forgery).

 The passwords are not stored in the database in plain text but in a digested form, using the Spring Security SHA1 password encoder

+####USAGE

+######Admin:

+When you login as admin you can find list of Records, Events, Employees, Roles, Department, RecordTypes, Leave-setting and EmployeeLeave where he can edit, delete or create new Entries.
+And he is the one who approves for the Events and Leave that the employee applies

+`Events:` when an employee is willing to attend some events that are available he can book the date and wait for the reply from the admin.
+Once admin is ready with his answer he provides the action based on his decision.

+`Leave-setting:` Mainly there are two types **official and unofficial leaves**

+ ***Official***- where the employee can apply in the Annual leave provided by the company, so he can keep the record of used and used days of leave from Annual Leave.

+***UnOfficial***- are the Employees Personal or Sick Leave

+                   *By this the Employee can notify his activities to the Admin.*

+######Employee:

+When you login in as employee you can give all your personal details and apply for Leaves  or events